STR-UPM/Embedded_Ada_Examples/README.md

 * **Toy OBDH** - Tiny mockup of a satellite On-Board Data Handling System.
 The software reads an external sensor and sends telemetry messages to a simulated ground station running on a laptop computer.

+* **OBSW** - A somewhat more realistic mockup of a satellite On-Board Software System.
+The software reads some platform sensors and sends telemetry messages to a radio device by means of a serial line.

 See the specific folders to find examples for different target platforms.

 # 2. Environment